Back to TopSUPPORT

 Earl’s Garage

-Earl's Garage Youth Program logoProvides hands on STEAM exploration activities for children ages 7 and older.
+Earl's Garage Youth Program logoVolunteer driven activities for children ages 7 and older exploring science and technology of our world.
 Participants are encouraged to become inventors rather than consumers, to practice gracious professionalism when working with others and to be inspired to engage in life long learning.

 Learn More About Earl’s Garage.